klaarnut/user-docs/en/glossary.md

 ## I
 **Insert Toolbar**

 A bar to insert additional needs on your content.
-It's always right on the top of the website editor promptly to be used.
+It's always right on the top of the content editor promptly to be used.

 ## J